Pasquale Paoli: Second exile and death

 Paoli set sail for England in October 1795, where he lived out his final years.
 Pasquale Paoli died on 5 February 1807, and was buried in Old St. Pancras Churchyard in London.
-His name is listed on the 1879 Burdett-Coutts Memorial amongst the important graves lost.
+His name is listed on the 1879 Burdett-Coutts Memorial Sundial amongst the important graves lost.

 A bust was placed in Westminster Abbey.
 In 1889, his bones were brought to Corsica in a British frigate and interred at the family home under a memorial in the Italian language.

 Personal life

 Pasquale never married and as far as is known had no heirs.
 Information about his intimate life is mainly lacking.
-It is believed he had an affair with Maria Cosway.
+It was rumoured that he had an affair with Maria Cosway but this is unsubstantiated.
 Robert Harvey claims he was a homosexual, when discussing how Carlo Buonaparte became Paoli's personal secretary.